 <img>, script, script requesting an image, etc. This is new in Firefox 49.

 Content-typeof the response.

 - Transferred: the number of bytes that were actually transferred to load the resource.
 This will be less than Size if the resource was compressed.
 From Firefox 47, if the resource was fetched from a service worker cache, then this cell displays "service worker".

-- Size: the size of the resource, after any decompression.
+- Size: the size of the transferred resource.